Ssimoes48/Happiness-ETL/README.md

 ![Clean Happiness DB](Images/clean_csv_jn_final.PNG)

-To export the data to `SQL` we used the following code:
+To export the data to `Postgres` we used the following code:

 ![Clean Happiness SQL](Images/clean_csv_sql_jn.PNG)